 During the 16 years of working within higher education, Cathy has successfully lead and managed both undergraduate and postgraduate health care programmes.
 She has been working at the University of Surrey since September 2010 and has undertaken the role of Programme Director for the professional preparation nursing programmes, when she was accountable for the development, leadership and quality of this large programme.

 In the role of Associate Dean for Education, Cathy is responsible for helping to shape the strategic direction of Learning and Teaching across the Faculty and at an Institutional level, ensuring that the Faculty has appropriate means and support to develop and share innovative pedagogic approaches.
-She has a particular interest in assessment and feedback practices used within both the academic and clinical practice settings.
+She has a particular interest in Integrated Programmatic Assessment and the assessment and feedback practices used within both the academic and clinical practice settings.

 University roles and responsibilities

 - Member of The University Education Committee

 - Chair - School of Health Sciences DBS Scrutiny Panel

 - Member of Recognising Quality in Learning and Education (RQLE) team - School of Health Sciences.

 - Module Leader - Supporting Education in Practice

 - External Examiner - The University of Manchester